 Their sister’s middle name is Grace, which means a gift undeserved.

-And like the officer’s gift was undeserved, I also do not deserve the grace of God.
+Just like the officer’s gift was undeserved, we also do not deserve the grace of God.
 It still baffles me that God showed such lavish grace in sending His son Jesus to die as punishment for my sins.
 And for the sins of our children.

 Just like I was unaware of my speeding, we were once unaware of our own sin.
 We didn’t ask him to give grace, He did it on His own.
 Salvation is God’s work alone.

 But God shows His love for us in that while we were still sinners, Christ died for us.Romans 5:8 (ESV)

 We don’t deserve it, but Jesus stands in our place of the judgement we deserve because He chooses to.
 All we need to do is acknowledge Him and receive it.
 We deserve punishment.
 God gives grace.
 Because He loves us.
 The heart of the Gospel.

 Smiles.
 Nodding.
 I think these precious children really got it.

 When talked out, we thanked God for Jesus.
 Then we thanked God for the police officer and the kindness he showed mommy.
 And for the reminder of what Jesus did for each of us.

 The call to my husband started fresh but brief tears as I explained how the stellar mom who allowed the accident on Monday had just gotten a speeding ticket with all the kids in the car on Thursday.